giotto-ai/giotto-tda/doc/contributing/readme_docs.rst

 Theory
 ------

+**This step requires `pandoc` as an additional dependency.
 The glossary `theory/glossary.tex` contains the mathematical definitions of the functionalities and the terms used throughout the documentation.

-The document, along with the bibliography, is converted to an `.rst`, using pandoc.
+The document, along with the bibliography, is converted to an `.rst`, using `pandoc`.
 It is included in the main `toctree` of the documentation.
 The only purpose and use of `theory/before_glossary.rst` is to have the reference/hyperlink.